cs1302uga/cs1302-tutorials/components/components.md

    visible).

    1. The class should contain the `static` constants from the `ImageApp` class.
-They can be cut and paste directly from that class, perhaps changing them to `protected` visibility if you wish to do so.
+They can be cut and pasted directly from that class, perhaps changing them to `protected` visibility if you wish to do so.
 That way they can be accessed by the other classes in the package.